liferay/liferay-docs/develop/learning-paths/mobile/articles/02-implementing-authentication/01-using-login-screenlet-for-authentication.markdown

 ![Figure 2: The app takes you to the new activity after you log in.](../../images/android-login-success-intent.png)

 Nice work!
 You've successfully implemented portal authentication in the Android app.
 It didn't take you that long, either.
-All the app does though is log in to the portal; it doesn't display any portal content.
+You've only got signing in working so far, though; it doesn't display any portal content.
 You'll take care of this next.